nextcloud/android/README.md

 Please read the [Code of Conduct](https://nextcloud.com/community/code-of-conduct/).
 This document offers some guidance to ensure Nextcloud participants can cooperate effectively in a positive and inspiring atmosphere, and to explain how together we can strengthen and support each other.

-if you want to join the Github organization just let us know and we’ll add you! :)
+If you want to join the Github organization just let us know and we’ll add you! :)

 *This is by the community, for the community.
 Everyone is welcome! :)*